tldr-pages/tldr/pages/common/terraform-output.md

 `terraform output {{name}}`

-- Converr the output value to a raw string (useful for shell scripts):
+- Convert the output value to a raw string (useful for shell scripts):

 `terraform output -raw`